nom942/stablediffusion-webhook/README.md

 **Warning: Any existing images inside the output dir will be uploaded to the webhook.
 I suggest that you either clear out the folders, or be prepared for all of your images to be uploaded to the webhook.**

 - Local install of [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui)
-- In the webui, navigate to `Settings ->
+- In the webui, navigate to `Settings -> Saving images/grids -> Enable 'Save text information about generation parameters as chunks to png files' -> Apply settings`.
+- **Warning: If you do not do the previous step, the prompt content will not be sent to the webhook.**
 - Libraries: **os, time, requests.**
 - Also run **pip install discord-webhook**